CyVerse-learning-materials/foss-2020/getting_started/glossary.rst

 - **beta:** :math:`\beta`, a software version which is not yet ready for publication but is being tested.
 - **bash:** Bash is the GNU Project's shell, the `Bourne-Again Shell <https://www.gnu.org/software/bash/>`_
+-  **biocontainer:** a community-driven project that provides the infrastructure and basic guidelines to create, manage and distribute bioinformatics packages (e.g conda) and containers (e.g docker, singularity).
+-  **bioconda:** a channel for the conda package manager specializing in bioinformatics software

 **C**